Aaron Freed’s Discography

 remixes of music by Alexander Seropian

-My first remixes of Marathon’s soundtrack are extremely faithful to the OST’s sound and style, adding only reverb, panning, instrument doubling, and occasional other flourishes.
+My first remixes of Marathon’s OST are extremely faithful in sound and style, adding only reverb, panning, instrument doubling, and occasional other flourishes.

 1997 Theme from Marathon Chronicles Single 2:58 12